 - In a very large, deep skillet, sauté the onion in olive oil.
 Add the salt and pepper.

-- Once the onion is translucent, add the minced garlic and textured vegetable protein (or ground beef); sauté for a few minutes until the garlic is cooked and the textured vegetable protein is heated through.
+- Once the onion is translucent, add the minced garlic and the vegetarian beef crumbles (or ground beef); sauté for a few minutes until the garlic is cooked and the crumbles are heated through.
 (If using beef, you will need to cook until the beef is browned and cooked through.)

-- Stir in the paprika and the crushed red pepper flakes.
+- Stir in the paprika and the dried red chili pepper flakes.

 - Once thoroughly mixed, transfer the mixture to a large metal bowl and set aside.